danielnbarbosa/simple_rl/README.md

 ### Introduction
 These implementations of popular deep reinforcement learning algorithms are meant to be as simple as possible.
 It should be good for really learning and understanding the essence of the algorithms without getting bogged down in extraneous details or unnecessary abstractions.
 Feel free to use it as a working baseline and extend it to suit your needs.

-It is a modern implementation that uses PyTorch 1.0 and python 3.6.

 ### Environments
 All examples use the OpenAI gym CartPole-v0 environment because it is a simple one that converges relatively quickly.
 It's a good first step when testing any new RL algorithm.